fal-ai/dbt-fal/docsite/docs/Docs/fal-cli/python-models.md

 > ⚠️ NOTE: This feature is enabled with the flag `--experimental-models` when running the `fal flow run` command.

-As of version `0.3.0`, fal now supports a new building block: _Pure Python models_.
-This new type of model allows you to represent a `dbt` model purely in Python code leveraging its rich ecosystem of libraries.
-With Python models, you can now go beyond the capabilities of SQL and build:
+As of version `0.3.0`, fal supports a new building block: _Pure Python models_.
+This type of model allows you to represent a `dbt` model purely in Python code leveraging its rich ecosystem of libraries.
+With Python models, you can build:

-1. Data transformations that Python is better suited for e.g. text manipulation, leveraging external libraries.
+1. Data transformations that Python is better suited for. (e.g. text manipulation, leveraging external Python modules)
-2. Use Data Science libraries such as sklearn, xgboost to represent ML model artifacts such as predictions as dbt models.
+2. ML model artifacts (like predictions) as dbt models, using Data Science libraries such as `sklearn` and `xgboost`.

-There are some cases where a SQL transformation is either too complex or impossible.
-With `fal flow` you can build your dbt models in Python.

 To create a Python model, create a Python (`.py`) or [Notebook (`.ipynb`)](./notebook-files.md) file in your [`model-paths`](https://docs.getdbt.com/reference/project-configs/model-paths) and make sure your file calls the [`write_to_model`](../../Reference/variables-and-functions.md#writetomodel-function) function _exactly once_.